james-minton/homepage/site/content/updates/new-environment.md

 postImg: "adirondack-trail.jpg"
 headerBg: summer
 listSummary: >
              Hi & welcome to my new website.
-It's been long past time for a revamp, but I've been lucky to be far too busy with other work.
+It's long been time for a revamp, but I've been lucky to be far too busy with other work.
 Lately, though, I've cobbled together a spare moment or two ...
 ---
 Hi & welcome to my new website.
-It's been long past time for a revamp, but I've been lucky to be far too busy with other work.
+It's long been time for a revamp, but I've been lucky to be far too busy with other work.

 Lately, though, I've cobbled together a spare moment or two, and have taken what I learned from the process of building <a href="https://evictionlab.org" target="_blank">evictionlab.org</a> to create something more minimalist / lightweight: a database-free static site.